 The rise in UK sales has been attributed to the rapid growth in the numbers of small independent organic food suppliers which have sprung up over recent years, gradually earning a growing share of the organic produce market.

 Although supermarkets still account for around 70% of organic food sales, a 10% drop on ten years ago, independent organic food suppliers have benefited directly from the growing trend for local shopping and purchasing food online.
+Some of these suppliers have found success by efficiently managing their inventory, which includes perishable organic items, by utilizing walk-in coolers.

 Changing dynamics in the organic food sector